-A PhD is a globally-recognised postgraduate degree which involves extensive and original research into a specific chosen field.
+A PhD is a globally-recognised postgraduate degree.
+To gain a PhD, you'll need to conduct extensive original research into a specific chosen field.

-What's more, through your PhD, you’ll make an important contribution to research – like one of our most-recent PhD candidates, Harry Austin, whose work with Professor John McGeehan on mutant plastic-eating enzymes is making headlines around the world.
+And you’ll be following in the footsteps of our previous PhD candidates, many of whom have made important, globally-significant contributions to research – like Harry Austin, whose work with Professor John McGeehan on a mutant plastic-eating enzyme is making headlines around the world.

 As a general rule, to apply for a PhD you'll need a good first degree from an internationally-recognised university or a Master’s degree in an appropriate subject.
 We'll also consider applicants with exceptional equivalent professional experience and/or qualifications.